Saint-Lary-Soulan

 The west side, from St Lary is far more appealing; it’s varied and has much better views.
 It’s not quite as steep as the east side, only averaging 8% and 9% for a few kilometers(!) and I found it by far the most enjoyable side.

 At the top head down for 7.5 km to Génos.
+This is a lovely descent.
 As you enter the village turn round at the roundabout and retrace your steps.
 You have about 4 km of switchbacks in the trees then you enter open country and things become prettier.
 A bit under 6 km from Génos turn right following the sign for Azet and St Lary.

 Lac de Cap de Long and Route de Lacs